-E. EPS Surprises Following Trades
+E. EPS surprises following trades

 Here we ask whether trades by mutual funds forecast quarterly EPS surprises of the underlying stocks.
 This would provide further evidence that the nature of fund managers' apparent informational advantage derives, at least in part, from an ability to forecast earnings fundamentals.
-We define the earnings announcement surprise as the difference between the actual and consensus EPS, scaled by the share price prevailing at the beginning of the forecast period.
-Consensus and actual EPS are taken from the Institutional Brokers' Estimate System (IBES) summary file.
+We define the earnings announcement surprise as the difference between the actual and consensus earnings per share (EPS), scaled by the share price prevailing at the beginning of the forecast period.
+Consensus and actual EPS are taken from the IBES summary file.
 The first year for which we have sufficient data is 1984.